stacksjs/ts-pkgx/docs/packages/gnu.org/fribidi/index.md

 # fribidi

-> Package from pantry: gnu.org/fribidi
+> Implementation of the Unicode BiDi algorithm

 ## Package Information